 - SRC Trading and DC’s Stormwater Regulations – article from BioCycle Magazine.

 - GIS Viewer for Impervious Areas in the District – shows impervious areas and is helpful for identifying areas that could be retrofitted with green infrastructure to generate SRCs.
 Contact DDOE for the underlying GIS files.
+You may also want to use the mobile friendly version.

 - Limitations on SRC generation by DDOE-funded projects – explains the limited ability to generate SRCs on projects funded through RiverSmart Homes, Communities and other DDOE-funded programs.